mazharz/learn-linux/static/media/index.a39fd6f1.md

 mount: /mnt: wrong fs type, bad option, bad superblock on /dev/sdb1, missing codepage or helper program, or other error.
 ```

-That's because we haven't make a filesystem on it :D (in Windows terms, we haven't formatted it yet).
+That's because we didn't make a filesystem on it :D (in Windows terms, we haven't formatted it yet).
 So let's!

 # Making a Filesystem